Frequently Asked Questions about the Professional Operational Risk Manager Designation

 A. To be eligible for the Professional Operational Risk Manager Designation, you must first apply for the program.

 Once your application is approved, you will be sent details on how to pay the Program fee and formally enroll into the program.
+Exam authorizations are valid for 12 months after purchase.

 Individuals with an approved application must enroll into the program within 90 days of the application approval.
 If program enrollment is not completed within 90 days of the application approval, the application will be marked as "expired" and a new application fee will be required.